 We spent no time in Bijodaira, only waited for the cable car.
 But you can do walks from Bijodaira too, or jump off the bus on its way from Murodo to Bijodaira to do walks along the way.
 We did not do this.

 8. Cable car from Bijodaira to Tateyama – 7 min

-Spent no time in Tateyama, only waited for the train.
-You can choose to end your Alpine Route journey here, if you want to sleep in Tateyama.
+We spent no time in Tateyama, only waited for the train.
+You can choose to end your Alpine Route journey here if you want to sleep in Tateyama.
 But there is not much to see in Tateyama.

 9. Train from Tateyama to Toyama – 1 hour